Transportation in Rome | Metro, Buses, Taxis & Airport Transfers

 Walking in Rome: The Most Authentic Way to Explore

 Walking is the heart of transportation in Rome.
 Many first-time visitors are surprised by how walkable the historic center is.
+For most first-time visitors, walking will account for at least half of all transportation.

 Why walking works so well in Rome